Print

 Description

 This crêpe recipe is delicious and easy to make!
 You can have a quick breakfast, lunch, or dinner, ready to go within minutes.
-And they make a great snack or lunchbox addition for the kiddos.
-Stuff them with your favorite sweet or savory fillings and make everyone happy!
+And they make a great snack or lunchbox addition for kids.
+Stuff them with your favorite sweet or savory fillings for easy meals any day of the week.

 Ingredients